Powerplus supercharger: Comparison to sliding vane

 The innovation of the Powerplus was to take the sliding-vane design and to address its main drawbacks.
 Although the simple sliding-vane design is straightforward to manufacture, having simply shaped component parts, the spring-loaded vanes rub on the housing and this friction requires lubrication.
 In the 1920s, it was common for supercharged cars to have large consumable oil tanks mounted alongside the supercharger.
 Their HC exhaust emissions are not recorded.

 By adding a set of eccentrics and guide slots to the axle of the supercharger, the Powerplus actively controls the position of these vanes, such that they maintain a constant small clearance from the walls of the housing.
 This is enough spacing to avoid friction, but close enough to keep pumping efficient.

 Comparison to Roots

-The obvious advantage of the Powerplus over the Roots was avoidance of the need to machine the complex-shaped rotors.
+The obvious advantage of the Powerplus over the Roots was eliminating the need to machine complex-shaped rotors.
 With the manufacturing technology of 1930, this was a serious consideration.
 Eyston himself already held patents related to these manufacturing difficulties.

 The problem with Powerplus was firstly its complexity.
 Although each component was of simple form, there was some number of them, including a separate Bosch oil pump.
 This reduced reliability, compared to the simplicity of a Roots (once manufactured).

 Secondly, studies by NACA revealed that the Powerplus was less efficient than the Roots, i.e., more power was required to drive it.
 This was most pronounced at low-pressure differences.
 Where out-and-out performance was crucial, the Powerplus was competitive.
 However it was not likely to be preferred where efficiency or reduced fuel consumption were the deciding factors.